hallboyone/RaspberryLatte/README.md

 # RaspberryLatte

 A full stack suite to add smarts to a single boiler espresso machine using a Raspberry Pi Pico as the brains.
+The project was started with the following goals in mind:
+- **Feature Rich:** Going beyond the standard PID tempurature control, RaspberryLatte should provide advanced features that make pulling the perfect shot easier.
+These include
+  - PID tempurature control with feedforward components
+  - Pressure and/or flow control
+  - Output scale
+  - Preinfusion and auto brew routines
+  - Coffee profiles *[Planned]*
+  - Scheduled heating *[Planned]*
+  - Realtime state viewer (mobile UI) *[Planned]*
+  - Machine statistic tracking *[Planned]*
+  - Shot diagnosis and logging  *[Planned]*
+- **Low Cost:** The cost should be minimized.
+The base hardware should be less than $100.
+- **Discrete Appearance:** External parts, which would typically be 3D printed, should be minimized.
+Furthermore, the design should not require any external displays.
+In other words, the finished product should be discrete and not *look* like a DIY IoT device.

 ## Description